Charged with a Crime? Call for a consultation

 Fighting Restraining Orders in North Carolina

 You may face a criminal protective order, usually a no-contact order when released on bail or as part of your sentence.
-To fight a criminal restraining order, your attorney must do so during the criminal court process.
+To fight a criminal restraining order in North Carolina, your attorney must do so during the criminal court process.
 A no-contact order is commonly used as a requirement to obtain pre-trial release and ordered by the judge determining your conditions of release.
-However, an experienced criminal defense lawyer may be able to fight restrictive requirements for bail, such as if the restraining order would affect your ability to see your children.

 You also may face a civil restraining order separate from the criminal proceedings, which is very common in domestic related cases.
-At Randall & Stump, Criminal Defense Attorneys, we can represent you in defending against a civil restraining order in addition to defending you against the criminal charges.
+At Randall Law, Criminal Defense Attorneys, we can represent you in defending against a civil restraining order in addition to defending you against the criminal charges.
 Contact us today to learn about fighting a restraining order.

 Collateral Consequences of a Violent Crime